chrispan68/Installer/README.md

 ![alt_text](https://github.com/chrispan68/Installer/blob/master/Screenshots/inno-setup-compilation.png)
 The circled section contains a bunch of defined constants.
 For example, #define XMingInstaller "Xming-6-9-0-31-setup.exe", causes XMingInstaller to be defined as Xming-6-9-0-31-setup.exe.
 The only part of the script that needs to be updated is this section.

-Make any updates that need to happen:
+Make any updates that need to happen, (most of these things don't need to change at all):
 1) Define WorkingDirectory as the path to your working directory that you created before.
 2) Define IntelliJInstaller as the filename of the intellij installer you downloaded earlier, should be an .exe file.
 3) Define GitBashInstaller as the filename of the git installer you downloaded earlier, should be an .exe file.